Grant Directories

 Charities registered in the UK can apply for grants from the newly established Morrisons Foundation.
 The Foundation is looking to award approximately £2 million a year for community projects that improve people's lives.
 Applications are accepted on a rolling basis and there is no specific grant amount that can be applied for but applicants must demonstrate how the project will deliver public benefit, who in the community will specifically benefit and how it will bring about positive change.
 Applicants must also have financial information dating back to 2012 and have raised some of the funding elsewhere.

-Community Investment Fund (England & Wales)
+Sanctuary Group - Community Investment Fund (England & Wales)

 The Community Investment Fund offers up to £1,000 for projects which aim to make a difference to the lives of the residents and their communities.
 Applications for funding will fall in to the following categories: Employment, Education, Skills and Training; Health and Wellbeing; Community safety and infrastructure; Environment; Financial inclusion.
 Projects will have a community focus and be open to, and inclusive of all; and benefit a significant number of Sanctuary residents.